 Zibby Jahns

 Zibby has performed around the world for over two decades, including at the Contemporary Art Center (New Orleans, LA), the Tank (New York, NY), the Dream Community (Taipei, Taiwan), New Orleans Public Library (New Orleans, LA), Theater for the New City (New York, NY), the Music Box Village (New Orleans, LA), Hell & Gone (Brooklyn, NY), Parse Gallery (New Orleans, LA) and Scott Edwards Gallery (New Orleans, LA).
-Zibby’s work has been featured in exhibitions including World’s Fair Gallery (Providence, RI), Eli Marsh Gallery (Amherst, MA), Antenna Gallery (New Orleans, LA); Winslow House (Vallejo, CA), Central Contemporary Art (Providence, RI), and their upcoming solo show will be opening spring 2025 at Nikki Gallery in Arabi, LA.
+Their work has been featured in exhibitions at World’s Fair Gallery (Providence, RI), Eli Marsh Gallery (Amherst, MA), Antenna Gallery (New Orleans, LA), Winslow House (Vallejo, CA), and Central Contemporary Art (Providence, RI).
 Zibby has been teaching studio art for 20 years, most recently at Amherst College, RISD and Wheaton College.
-Zibby holds a BA in American Studies from Smith College and an MFA in Sculpture from RISD.
-Zibby currently resides in Kingston, NY.